IllumiDesk/illumidesk/README.md

 4. For this setup, the deployment configuration is defined primarily with `docker-compose.yml`.

+5. Cloud specific setup options by specifying settings in the `hosts` file.
+For now, these options are specific to `AWS EFS` mounts.
+This allows administrators to leverage AWS's EFS service for additional data redundancy, security, and sharing options.
+Shared file systems are particularly helpful when using a setup with multiple hosts such as with Docker Swarm or Kubernetes since the user's container may launch on any available virtual machine (host).
+To enable and use EFS, update the following `hosts` file variables:

+- **aws_efs_enabled**: set to true to enable mounts with AWS EFS
+- **efs_id**: and existing AWS EFS identifier, for example `fs-0726eyyd`
+- **aws_region**: the AWS region where the EFS service is running.

 ### Build the Stack

 The following docker images are created/pulled with this setup: